-In order not to disclose sensitive obligor data to the issuer which are subject to restrictions resulting from data privacy and are subject to disclosure restrictions resulting from the principle of banking secrecy (Bankgeheimnis), the RPA will contain provisions that the originator will disclose the identity (ie, name and address) of the obligor of bank loan receivables to the issuer only in encrypted form and that the decryption key will be safe kept by a data trustee.
-BaFin proposes to use as data trustee a credit institution licensed to do banking business in the EU or the EEA.
+In order not to disclose sensitive obligor data which are subject to restrictions resulting from data privacy and are subject to disclosure restrictions resulting from the principle of banking secrecy (Bankgeheimnis) to the issuer, the RPA will contain provisions that the originator will disclose the identity (ie, name and address) of the obligor of bank loan receivables to the issuer only in encrypted form and that the decryption key will be safe kept by a data trustee.
+As a data trustee, BaFin proposes to use a credit institution licensed to do banking business in the EU or the EEA.
 However, in practice, data trustees are not always credit institutions.
 The data trust agreement provides that the identity of the respective obligors will not be disclosed to the issuer as long as the originator/servicer services the securitised receivables on behalf of the issuer.
-Upon replacement of the originator/servicer by a thirdparty replacement servicer (eg, in the case of servicer's insolvency or of a significant default of its obligations), the data trustee will provide the replacement servicer with the decryption key, enabling the replacement servicer to collect the securitised receivables on behalf of the issuer.
+Upon replacement of the originator/ servicer by a third-party replacement servicer (eq, in the case of servicer's insolvency or of a significant default of its obligations), the data trustee will provide the replacement servicer with the decryption key, enabling the replacement servicer to collect the securitised receivables on behalf of the issuer.